-13 6.3.2.1.2 Integrated response options based on land management in forestry
+6.4.2.1.2 Integrated response options based on land management in forestry

-14 Improved forest management positively impacts adaptation through limiting the negative effects 15 associated with pollution (of air and fresh water), infections and other diseases, exposure to extreme 16 weather events and natural disasters, and poverty (e.g., Smith et al. 2014c).
-There is high agreement 17 on the fact that reduced deforestation and forest degradation positively impact adaptation and 18 resilience of coupled human-natural systems.
-Based on the number of people affected by natural 19 disasters (CRED 2015), the number of people depending to varying degrees on forests for their 20 livelihoods (World Bank et al. 2009) and the current deforestation rate (Keenan et al. 2015), the estimated global potential effect for adaptation is large positive for improved forest management, and 21 22 moderate positive for reduced deforestation when cumulated till the end of the century (Table 6.22).
-23 The uncertainty of these global estimates is high, e.g. the impact of reduced deforestation may be 24 higher when the large biophysical impacts on the water cycle (and thus drought) from deforestation 25 (e.g. Alkama & Cescatti 2016, etc) are taken into account (see Chapter 2).
+Improved forest management positively impacts adaptation through limiting the negative effects associated with pollution (of air and fresh water), infections and other diseases, exposure to extreme weather events and natural disasters, and poverty (e.g., Smith et al. 2014c).
+There is high agreement on the fact that reduced deforestation and forest degradation positively impact adaptation and resilience of coupled human-natural systems.
+Based on the number of people affected by natural disasters (CRED 2015), the number of people depending to varying degrees on forests for their livelihoods (World Bank et al. 2009) and the current deforestation rate (Keenan et al. 2015), the estimated global potential effect for adaptation is large positive for improved forest management, and moderate positive for reduced deforestation when cumulated till the end of the century (Table 6.22).
+The uncertainty of these global estimates is high, e.g. the impact of reduced deforestation may be higher when the large biophysical impacts on the water cycle (and thus drought) from deforestation (e.g. Alkama & Cescatti 2016, etc) are taken into account (see Chapter 2).

-More robust qualitative and some quantitative estimates are available at local and regional level.
-According to Karjalainen et al. (2009), reducing deforestation and habitat alteration contributes to limiting infectious diseases such as malaria in Africa, Asia, and Latin America, thus lowering the expenses associated with healthcare treatments.
-Bhattacharjee and Behera (2017) found that human lives lost due to floods increase with reducing forest cover and increasing deforestation rates in India.

-31 In addition, maintaining forest cover in urban contexts reduces air pollution and therefore avoids plantations potentially improves soil stabilisation, and attenuates the impact of tropical cyclones and typhoons along the coastal areas in South and Southeast Asia (Chow 2018).
-At local scale, co-benefits typhoons along the coastal areas in South and Southeast Asia (Chow 2018).
-At local scale, co-benefits between REDD+ and adaptation of local communities can potentially be substantial (Long 2013; Morita & Matsumoto 2017), even if often difficult to quantify, and not explicitly acknowledged

-32 mortality of about one person per year per city in US, and up to 7.6 people per year in New York City

-1 (Nowak et al. 2014).
-There is also evidence that reducing deforestation and degradation in mangrove

-6 (McElwee et al. 2017b).

-Forest restoration may facilitate the adaptation and resilience of forests to climate change by enhancing connectivity between forest areas and conserving biodiversity hotspots (Locatelli et al. 2011, 2015c; Ellison et al. 2017; Dooley and Kartha 2018b).
-Furthermore, forest restoration may improve ecosystem functionality and services, provide microclimatic regulation for people and crops, wood and fodder as safety nets, soil erosion protection and soil fertility enhancement for agricultural provide microclimatic regulation for people and crops,

-12 resilience, coastal area protection, water and flood regulation (Locatelli et al. 2015c).

-13 Afforestation and reforestation are important climate change adaptation response options (Reyer et al.

-14 2009; Ellison et al. 2017a; Locatelli et al. 2015c), and can potentially help a large proportion of the

-15 global population to adapt to climate change and to associated natural disasters (Table 6.22).
-For

-16 example, trees general mitigate summer mean warming and temperature extremes (Findell et al. 2017;

-17 Sonntag et al. 2016).

-Table 6.22 summarises the potentials for adaptation for forest response options, with confidence estimates based on the thresholds outlined in Table 6.53 in section 6.3.6, and indicative (not

-Integrated response Potential Confidence Citation

-option

-Improved forest > 25 million people Low CRED 2015; World Bank et al. 2009

-management confidence

-Reduced deforestation 1-25 million people Low CRED 2015; Keenan et al. 2015;

-and degradation confidence World Bank et al. 2009.
-The

-e estimates consider a cumulated

-effect till the end of the century.

-Reforestation and See afforestation

-forest restoration

-Afforestation > 25 million people Medium Griscom et al. 2017a; Reyer et al.

-confidence 2009; Smith et al. 2014b; Sonntag et

-al. 2016.
-CRED 2015; World Bank,

-FAO, and IFAD, 2009.
-The

-estimates consider a cumulated

-effect till the end of the century.
+- 1 More robust qualitative and some quantitative estimates are available at local and regional level. - 2 According to Karjalainen et al. (2009), reducing deforestation and habitat alteration contributes to - 3 limiting infectious diseases such as malaria in Africa, Asia, and Latin America, thus lowering the - 4 expenses associated with healthcare treatments.
+Bhattacharjee and Behera (2017) found that human - 5 lives lost due to floods increase with reducing forest cover and increasing deforestation rates in India. - 6 In addition, maintaining forest cover in urban contexts reduces air pollution and therefore avoids - 7 mortality of about one person per year per city in US, and up to 7.6 people per year in New York City - 8 (Nowak et al. 2014).
+There is also evidence that reducing deforestation and degradation in mangrove - 9 plantations potentially improves soil stabilisation, and attenuates the impact of tropical cyclones and - typhoons along the coastal areas in South and Southeast Asia (Chow 2018).
+At local scale, co-benefits - between REDD+ and adaptation of local communities can potentially be substantial (Long 2013; - 12 Morita & Matsumoto 2017), even if often difficult to quantify, and not explicitly acknowledged - 13 (McElwee et al. 2017b). - 14 Forest restoration may facilitate the adaptation and resilience of forests to climate change by - enhancing connectivity between forest areas and conserving biodiversity hotspots (Locatelli et al. - 16 2011, 2015c; Ellison et al. 2017; Dooley and Kartha 2018b).
+Furthermore, forest restoration may - improve ecosystem functionality and services, provide microclimatic regulation for people and crops, - wood and fodder as safety nets, soil erosion protection and soil fertility enhancement for agricultural - 19 resilience, coastal area protection, water and flood regulation (Locatelli et al. 2015c). - 20 Afforestation and reforestation are important climate change adaptation response options (Reyer et al. - 21 2009; Ellison et al. 2017a; Locatelli et al. 2015c), and can potentially help a large proportion of the - 22 global population to adapt to climate change and to associated natural disasters (Table 6.22).
+For - example, trees general mitigate summer mean warming and temperature extremes (Findell et al. 2017; - 24 Sonntag et al. 2016). - 25 Table 6.22 summarises the potentials for adaptation for forest response options, with confidence - estimates based on the thresholds outlined in Table 6.53 in section 6.4.6, and indicative (not - 27 exhaustive) references upon which the evidence in based.